 The Vermont State Police uses a formal rank structure to reflect the position and level of responsibility for sworn members.
 The uniform and rank structure of the state police is modeled after that of the U.S. Marine Corps.

 To be eligible to participate in the promotional process for any rank a member must have received a rating of “meets or exceeds” in overall performance on his/her two most recent performance evaluations, and must have achieved an overall average in the most recent physical fitness evaluation to the extent contractually required unless excused by a medical certificate.

 Gold Eagle - Director of the Vermont State Police may be promoted to full Colonel at the discretion of the Commissioner.

 Silver oak leaf - The Director of the Vermont State Police may be a Lieutenant Colonel, or may be promoted to full colonel at the discretion of the Commissioner of Public Safety.
 The Lieutenant Colonel rank may also be worn by a Deputy Director, or Director-Designee, prior to a department change of command.

 Gold leaf insignia.
 Captains may be promoted to Major on a case by case basis when the need arises.
-Currently the State Police has three Majors, each overseeing one of the major divisions of the State Police i.e., Uniform, Support Services and the Bureau of Criminal Investigation (BCI).
+Currently the State Police has three Majors, each overseeing one of the major divisions of the state police i.e., Field Force, Support Services and the Criminal Division.